 This trail bike performs beautifully uphill, but can also tackle downhill, cross-country and big mountain trails, too.
 It's responsive, easy to use and flawless, thanks to its dropper seat post, grippy tires and lightweight carbon frame.

-8. Best Fat Bike: Rocky Mountain Bikes Blizzard 10
+8. Best Fat Tire: Rocky Mountain Bikes Blizzard Alloy 20

 This aggressive, off-the-beaten-path bike from Rocky Mountain Bikes is perfect for tackling snow, ice and gnarly trail conditions.
 The wide tires, trail bike geometry and plentiful cargo mounts will help you tackle any terrain.